Big Five Model of Personality Traits - Explained

 - Economics, Finance, & Analytics

-What is the Big Five Model for Characterizing Leadership Traits?
+What is the Big Five Model for Characterizing Personality Traits?

 The Big Five Model is a psychological model that seeks to categorize the characteristics of a persons personality.
 It has been applied to understanding leadership emergence of perception and effectiveness.
 The elements are as follows: